ON THIS PAGE: You will learn about the different types of treatments doctors use for people with Hodgkin lymphoma. Use the menu to see other pages.

 Immunotherapy, also called biologic therapy, is designed to boost the body's natural defenses to fight the cancer.
 It uses materials made either by the body or in a laboratory to improve, target, or restore immune system function.

-Nivolumab (Opdivo) and pembrolizumab (Keytruda) are immunotherapies that the FDA has approved for the treatment of cHL that has recurred or progressed after multiple previous treatments, including AUTO transplantation (see "Bone marrow transplantation" below) and post-transplant treatment with brentuximab vedotin.
+Nivolumab (Opdivo) and pembrolizumab (Keytruda) are immunotherapies that the FDA has approved for the treatment of cHL that has recurred or progressed after multiple previous treatments, including an autologous transplantation (see "Bone marrow transplantation/stem cell transplantation" below) and post-transplantation treatment with brentuximab vedotin.
 These drugs are called immune checkpoint inhibitors or PD-1 inhibitors.
 When these drugs are used alone in people with Hodgkin lymphoma who have had a recurrence after previous treatments, the scans of about 2 of every 3 patients show improvement for an average of 9 months, although it is unlikely that the lymphoma is cured.

 Different types of immunotherapy can cause different side effects.
 Common side effects include skin reactions, flu-like symptoms, diarrhea, and weight changes.
 Talk with your doctor about possible side effects for the immunotherapy recommended for you.
 Learn more about the basics of immunotherapy.

 Whenever possible, radiation therapy is directed only at the affected lymph node areas.
 This helps reduce the risk of damaging healthy tissues.
-Some people may be able to receive newer radiation therapy techniques.
+Newer radiation therapy techniques may also be available.
 These include:

 Involved-site radiotherapy, which focuses the radiation on the lymph nodes that contain cancer.